Linkin Park: 1996–2000: Foundation and early years

-After spending a considerable time searching for Wakefield's replacement, Xero recruited Arizona vocalist Chester Bennington, who was recommended by Jeff Blue in March 1999.
-Bennington, formerly of a post-grunge band Grey Daze, became a standout among applicants because of the dynamic in his singing style.
+After spending a considerable time searching for Wakefield's replacement, Xero recruited Chester Bennington, a vocalist from Arizona who was recommended by Jeff Blue in March 1999.
+Bennington, formerly of alternative rock band Grey Daze, became a standout among applicants because of the dynamic in his singing style.
 The band then agreed on changing their name from Xero to Hybrid Theory; the newborn vocal chemistry between Shinoda and Bennington helped revive the band, inciting them to work on new material.
-In 1999, the band released a self-titled extended play, which they circulated across internet chat-rooms and forums with the help of an online "street team".
+Additionally, the band recruited bassist Kyle Christner on a temporary basis.
+In May 1999, the band released a self-titled extended play, which they circulated across internet chat-rooms and forums with the help of an online "street team".
+In October 1999, Christner was replaced by Scott Koziol and Ian Hornbeck, whom along with Delson, provided bass tracks for the band's recordings.

 The band still struggled to sign a record deal.
 They turned to Jeff Blue for additional help after facing numerous rejections from several major record labels.
 After failing to catch Warner Bros.
 Records on three previous reviews, Blue, who was now the vice president of Warner Bros.
 Records, helped the band sign a deal with the company as a developing artist in 1999.
 However, the label advised the band to change their name to avoid confusion with Hybrid.
 The band considered the names "Plear" and "Platinum Lotus Foundation" before deciding on "Linkin Park", a play on and homage to Santa Monica's Lincoln Park, now called Christine Emerson Reed Park.
-They initially wanted to use the name "Lincoln Park", however they changed it to "Linkin" to acquire the internet domain "linkinpark.com".
+They initially wanted to use the name "Lincoln Park"; however, they changed it to "Linkin" to acquire the internet domain "linkinpark.com".